DENSE: Data-Free One-Shot Federated Learning: Experiments

-\paragraph{Evaluation on real-world datasets} To evaluate the effectiveness of our method, we conduct experiments under different non-iid settings by varying $\alpha=\{0.1, 0.3, 0.5\}$ and report the performance on different datasets and different methods in Table~\ref{all_methods}.
-The results show that: (1) Our FedSyn achieves the highest accuracy across all datasets.
-In particular, FedSyn outperforms the best baseline method Fed-ADI~\cite{yin2020dreaming} by 5.08\% when $\alpha=0.3$ on CIFAR10 dataset.
-(2) FedAvg has the worst performance, which implies that directly averaging the model parameters cannot achieve a good performance under non-iid setting in one-shot FL.
+To evaluate the effectiveness of our method, we conduct experiments under different non-IID settings by varying $\alpha=\{0.1, 0.3, 0.5\}$ and report the performance on different datasets and different methods in Table~\ref{all_methods}.
+The results show that: (1) Our DENSE achieves the highest accuracy across all datasets.
+In particular, DENSE outperforms the best baseline method Fed-ADI~\cite{yin2020dreaming} by 5.08\% when $\alpha=0.3$ on CIFAR10 dataset.
+(2) FedAvg has the worst performance, which implies that directly averaging the model parameters cannot achieve a good performance under non-IID setting in one-shot FL.
 (3) As $\alpha$ becomes smaller (\ie data become more imbalanced), the performance of all methods decrease significantly, which shows that all methods suffer from highly skewed data.
-Even under highly skewed setting, FedSyn still significantly outperforms other methods, which further demonstrates the superiority of our proposed method.
+Even under highly skewed setting, DENSE still significantly outperforms other methods, which further demonstrates the superiority of our proposed method.